were used to grind grain into meal (a fine powder)

 Erected by Old Sturbridge Village.

 Location.
-42° 6.503′ N, 72° 5.914′ W. Marker is in Sturbridge, Massachusetts, in Worcester County.
+42° 6.318′ N, 72° 5.715′ W. Marker is in Sturbridge, Massachusetts, in Worcester County.
 Touch for map.
-Marker and millstones are near the Old Sturbridge Village Visitor Center entrance.
+Millstones and marker are near the Gristmill, on the Old Sturbridge Village grounds.
 Marker is at or near this postal address: 1 Old Sturbridge Village Road, Sturbridge MA 01566, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Getting Water (about 300 feet away, measured in a direct line); Where is the Farm? (about 600 feet away); Fitch House Yard (about 600 feet away); The Fire Pit (about 600 feet away); Farming as a Way of Life The Architectural Style of the Salem Towne House (about 600 feet away); The Graveyard (about 800 feet away); Controlling Livestock: The Town Pound (approx. 0.2 miles away).
+An Open Landscape (about 600 feet away, measured in a direct line); The Smokehouse (about 600 feet away); Freeman Farm (about 600 feet away); Brooks Pottery Kiln (about 600 feet away); Welcome to the Pasture Walk The Architectural Style of the Salem Towne House (approx. 0.2 miles away); Where is the Farm? (approx. 0.2 miles away); Controlling Livestock: The Town Pound (approx. 0.2 miles away).
 Touch for a list and map of all markers in Sturbridge.

 More about this marker.
-There is an identical marker and two other millstones near the Gristmill.
+There is an identical marker and two other millstones near the Visitor Center entrance.

 Also see . . .

 Credits.
 This page was last revised on June 18, 2018.
-This page originally submitted on June 16, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 71 times since then.
-Photos: 1, 2, 3. submitted on June 16, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page originally submitted on June 18, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 59 times since then and 2 times this year.
+Photos: 1, 2. submitted on June 18, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.